darktornedo/Espresso_coffee_Analysis/README.md

    write a query to find how many units of each coffee product have been sold

 4. **Top 3 Customers by city**
-   write a query to find top 3 customers from each city on order volume
+   write a query to find top 3 customers from each city based on order volume

 5. **City Population and Coffee Consumers**
    Provide a list of cities along with their populations and estimated coffee consumers.